-My research and consulting focus is on inclusive school policy and practice for gender and sexual minority students.
+My research and consulting focus is on inclusive school policy and practice for LGBTQ+ students.
 In addition to a PhD, I hold a Master of Education degree in International Counseling, a Master of Health Science degree in Sexual Health, a Graduate Certificate in College Counseling, and a Graduate Certificate in LGBT Health Policy & Practice.

 I have worked worldwide as an educator and counselor, holding positions at The American School of Paris, The American School of Kuwait, and Hong Kong International School, and I currently work as a teaching assistant for the George Washington University Graduate Program in LGBT Health Policy & Practice.

-International schools are increasingly seeking sound guidance on policy and practice for gender and sexual minority (LGBTQ+) students in a way that is supportive of children, backed by research and expertise in the field, and culturally appropriate for the local context.
+International schools and their stakeholders are increasingly seeking sound guidance on policy and practice for LGBTQ+ students in a way that is supportive of children, backed by research and experience in the field, and culturally appropriate for the local context.
 This is my area of expertise.
-Ask about my menu of services, including educator workshops, Safe Zone training, and policy consultations.

 American Psychological Association & National Association of School Psychologists.
 (2020).
 Resolution on gender and sexual orientation diversity in children and adolescents in schools.
 Contributing author, Manuscript in publication.